Alcaraz Eyeing Triumphant Davis Cup Farewell For Nadal After ATP Finals Exit - UrduPoint

 World number three Alcaraz fell 7-6 (7/5), 6-4 to Zverev and was eliminated after losing two of his three matches in Turin, before Casper Ruud joined Zverev in the semi-finals from the John Newcombe Group.

-Ruud qualified by winning the first set of his match with Andrey Rublev who is out of contention regardless of how the day's late contest finishes.
+Ruud qualified by claiming the first set of his 6-4, 5-7, 6-2 win over Andrey Rublev who was out of contention before he fell to his seventh straight Finals defeat.

 Alcaraz won Wimbledon and the French Open this season but struggled for form in northern Italy and will end his year alongside tennis icon and fellow Spaniard Nadal in Malaga next week.